aws-samples/eks-workshop-v2/website/docs/introduction/getting-started/microservices.md

 ![Microservices in Kubernetes](./assets/microservices.png)

 The **ui** component receives HTTP requests from, for example, a users browser.
 It then makes HTTP requests to other API components in the architecture to fulfill that request and returns a response to the user.
 Each of the downstream components may have their own data stores or other infrastructure.
-The Namespaces are a logical grouping of the resources for each microservice and also act a soft isolation boundary which can be used to effectively implement controls using Kubernetes RBAC and Network Policies.
+The Namespaces are a logical grouping of the resources for each microservice and also act as a soft isolation boundary, which can be used to effectively implement controls using Kubernetes RBAC and Network Policies.